 - Chanel CC Cream Complete Correction Sunscreen ($55 for 1 fl oz) is another Chanel love of mine.
 It has a high SPF of 50 and covers the skin really well.
 I wore this all through spring and have been using it on and off in the summer.
 In 83+ degree weather it feels thick on the skin although it holds up well and looks good.
 I'll be saving this for cooler days.
 It still works on warm days I just prefer something that feels more lightweight.

 Overall my top three picks for right now include the Chanel Perfection Lumiere Velvet, Marc Jacobs Genius Gel and Glossier Skintint.
 The La Mer follows close behind but due to the price and limited color selection I don't know how likely it is I will repurchase once I finish it up.
 NARS is almost always at the top of my list but I don't have a color match.
 Do you have a summer favorite right now?
 If yes, please share!

-The two Christopher Kane powder blushes were provided courtesy of NARS for review consideration.
-Multiples purchased by me.
+The Glossier Skintint was provided as a courtesy sample for review consideration.
+All others purchased by me.